troclaux/notes/cloud_computing.md

   - no visibility in the machines
   - no server management
     - automatic scaling
-  - pay only for what you use
+  - pay-as-you-go model: only pay for what you use
   - e.g. AWS Lambda, DynamoDB
 - fully managed service: cloud provider manages the service's infrastructure and resources
   - the user focuses only on using the service